-FlatRate Moving can absolutely pack for you as well as supplying the exact boxes you need for your move.
+FlatRate Moving can pack for you as well as supply the exact boxes you need for your move.
 Order too many boxes through our box delivery service when booking a move?
 No problem, only pay for the boxes you use.

-You can decide to keep the boxes you didn’t use for another move or for other purposes.
-You can also return them to us at FlatRate for a refund, off your move.
+You can decide to keep the boxes you didn’t use for another move or other purposes.
+You can also return them to us at FlatRate for a refund, on your move.

 Ready to request a quote?
 Fill out the form on this page, click this link or give us a call!
 As always, thanks for reading, and stay tuned for more FlatRate Moving blog posts in the future.